-Increases in the cover of sediment trapping, turf forming algae at the expense of canopy forming species has been observed worldwide in temperate systems and has been linked to increased suspended solids linked to human activities worldwide (Airoldi, 2003).
-European studies have reported that the abundance of Cystoseira typically decreases across pollution gradients and the genus is absent from highly polluted sites where turbidity is greater (Díez et al., 1999; Arévalo et al., 2007).
-Because of this sensitivity the genus has been used as an indicator of high water quality in a number of metrics used to support implementation of the Water Framework Directive (Panayotidis et al., 2004; Ballesteros et al., 2006).
-Therefore the canopy of Cystoseira is considered more sensitive to this pressure than the algal turf and crustose corallines.
+Increases in the cover of sediment trapping, turf-forming algae at the expense of canopy-forming species have been observed worldwide in temperate systems and have been linked to increased suspended solids linked to human activities worldwide (Airoldi, 2003).
 Corallina species accumulate more sediment than any other alga (Hicks, 1985).
 Hence an increase in suspended sediment is likely to accumulate in the coralline turf.
-A significant increase may result in smothering (see relevant pressure).
+A significant increase may result in smothering (see above).
 An accumulation of sediment within the turf may attract more sediment dwelling interstitial invertebrates such as nematodes, harpacticoids and polychaetes, although in more wave exposed locations accumulation of sediment is likely to be minimal.
-Increased suspended sediment may also result in increased scour, which may adversely affect foliose red algae, and interfere with settling spores and recruitment, however, coralline algae, especially the crustose forms are thought to be resistant of sediment scour (Littler & Kauker, 1984), and will probably not be adversely affected at the benchmark level.
+Increased suspended sediment may also result in increased scour, which may adversely affect foliose red algae, and interfere with settling spores and recruitment if the factor is coincident with their major reproductive period.
+However, coralline algae, especially the crustose forms are thought to be resistant of sediment scour (Littler & Kauker, 1984), and will probably not be adversely affected at the benchmark level.
+Therefore, an increase in suspended sediment may reduce the epiphytic species diversity in the immediacy, and adversely affect the cover of fleshy red algae and an intolerance of intermediate has been recorded.
+Recoverability is likely to be very high as species are likely to remain in situ from which recruitment can occur.

 This community is unlikely to be dependent on suspended sediment.
 Although accumulated sediment within coralline turf habitats is likely to increase the species diversity of the epiphytic fauna, in very wave exposed locations, accumulated sediment in the habitat is likely to be minimal.
-A reduction in suspended sediment will probably reduce the risk of scour, and reduce food availability for the few suspension feeding species in the biotope (e.g. barnacles and spirorbids present), although effects are not likely to be lethal.
+A reduction in suspended sediment will probably reduce the risk of scour and reduce food availability for the few suspension feeding species in the biotope (e.g. barnacles and spirorbids present), although effects are not likely to be lethal.